 For general information about SEKEM its vision goals and other ongoing projects look here.

-Camping-basic Kitchen-vegetarian Electricity Cell service No Sanitation facilities or Wifi
+No sanitation facilities or Wifi

 Your safety is very important to us.
 Most camps are in locations that are completely safe for you to travel to.
 Some camps are in locations where there is civil unrest, higher levels of crime, or in areas where there could be severe nature events (earthquakes, tornados, vulcanic eruptions).
 We strongly advise you to check with your national authority’s travel advisory service to see if there are specific travel advisories for the region you are travelling to.
 We strongly advise you to comply with that travel advisory.
 If there is a negative travel advisory for the area you plan to go to, we want to impress on you that it is your decision to not heed the warnings and go.
 ERC can then not be liable in that situation if something happens to you.